Gold Ship: Assessment and awards

 Following his win in the 2012 Arima Kinen, the Racing Post rated Gold Ship the best three-year-old in the world, one pound ahead of Camelot, I'll Have Another, and Dullahan.
-Although he finished second to the filly Gentildonna in the vote for Japanese Horse of the Year he was the unanimous winner of the JRA Award for Best Three-Year-Old Colt.
-In the 2012 edition of the World Thoroughbred Racechorse Rankings Gold Ship was rated the second-best three-year-old colt, one pound behind I'll Have Another, and the thirteenth best horse in the world.
+Although he finished a distant second to the filly Gentildonna in the vote for Japanese Horse of the Year, he was the unanimous winner of the JRA Award for Best Three-Year-Old Colt.
+In the 2012 edition of the World Thoroughbred Racehorse Rankings Gold Ship was rated the second-best three-year-old colt, one pound behind I'll Have Another, and the thirteenth best horse in the world.